vega/vegafusion/docs/source/vega_coverage/optimized_transforms.md

 :::

 > **Key**:
-> - ✅: Full support for the transform and all its options
+> - ✅: Full optimization support for the transform and all its options
-> - 🟡: Partial support with limitations
+> - 🟡: Partial optimization support for the transform with limitations
-> - ❌: Transform is not currently supported
+> - ❌: Transform is not currently eligible for optimization

 ## Basic Transforms